zzFluke/linux_files/README_manjaro_xfce.md

    * python-scipy
    * python-pyqt5
    * python-matplotlib
+   * python2-lxml (for inkscape/textext).

 5. Use the command `pacaur -S` to install the following packages:

-   * pdftk (for splitting PDFs).
+   * pdftk (for splitting PDFs)
+   * dropbox
+   * textext (for inkscape latex rendering)

-6. Start firefox, download Anaconda, then install.
+6. Start firefox, download Pycharm, then install.

-7. make an empty directory $HOME/.local/share/icons/default.

-   This is used to eliminate a copy error in .xsession-errors.

 ## Customizations